andrewcoul/MPIS/README.md

 ## Setup Files
 1) Place the real images in **./data/imgs** and place the image masks in **./data/masks**
-2) After model is trained and predictions have been made, relocate the masks and
+2) After model is trained and predictions have been made, relocate the masks and predictions to the corresponding files in **./data/PREDICT/**

+## Train Model